shadiayoub/ada-binance-bot/docs/user-guide.md

 - Do not modify without understanding hedge mathematics
 - Test any changes on testnet first

-#### **Leverage Settings**
+#### **Liquidation-Based Leverage Settings**
-- 10x positions and 15x hedges are mathematically optimal
+- 10x positions and 25x hedges are mathematically optimal for liquidation strategy
-- Higher leverage = higher profit but same risk profile
+- Higher hedge leverage = guaranteed profit before liquidation
-- Lower leverage = lower profit but same safety
+- Hedge positions are "safety positions" with no risk if price returns
+- System designed for guaranteed profit scenarios

 #### **Technical Indicators**
-- RSI period: 14 is standard, can adjust based on market
+- RSI period: 14 is standard, identifies overbought (>70) and oversold (<30) conditions
 - EMA periods: 9/18 is optimal for trend detection
-- Volume multiplier: 1.5x is conservative, can increase for more signals
+- Volume multiplier: 0.1 for low-volume markets, ensures consistent entry/exit logic
+- Volume threshold: Same for entry and exit (0.1) for logical consistency

 ### **Market Adaptation**